-Improvement(s) Narrative of the Improvement(s) Achieved or The overall average validity score decreased from a baseline of 99.03 to the current Anticipated value of 98.67.
+Improvement(s) Achieved or Anticipated Narrative of the Improvement(s) The overall average validity score decreased from a baseline of 99.03 to the current value of 98.67.
 There are multiple factors involved for the validity score decrease.
 The beginning of CY2023 is when EMS Agencies were experiencing various unforeseen challenges such as workforce shortages, diversion issues, and increased long wall times for patient offload which affected the completion of data fields accurately.
 Additionally, during this time it is also when the Department started the NEMSIS v3.5.0 transition process.
 During the transition process, the majority of the existing validation rules were replaced but there were also new rules created to accommodate the new data element changes.
 EMS Agencies had to update their systems with those new validation rules and data fields and educate their crews on proper documentation with new rules and fields.
 After the transition completed on January 1, 2024, and with a three month of v3.5 data review, we recently revised (36) validation rules in April 2024 to continue with accurate data documentation.
-Specification of Narrative Description of Calculation / Estimation Method how the Measure is The number of PCRs submitted to GEMSIS Elite (v3.4 and v3.5) was collected and calculated / the average validity score was analyzed for each month. estimated Date and Baseline: April 1, 2022 - March 31, 2023 Baseline Value PCRs entered: 2,797,035 for the Measure Average Incident Validity Score: 99.03 Date and Current Current: April 1, 2023 - March 31, 2024 Value for the PCRs entered: 2,817,188 Measure Average Incident Validity Score: 98.67 Modouro Two rage moratine validity decree velocity Regional Check one Reviewer's Measurable performance improvement has been documented Conclusion Measurable performance improvement has not been 16 (4) documented Not sure If "has not" or "not sure": What remedial guidance have you given the State?
+Specification of how the Measure is calculated / estimated Narrative Description of Calculation / Estimation Method The number of PCRs submitted to GEMSIS Elite (v3.4 and v3.5) was collected and the average validity score was analyzed for each month.
+Date and Baseline Value for the Measure Baseline: April 1, 2022 - March 31, 2023 PCRs entered: 2,797,035 Average Incident Validity Score: 99.03 Date and Current Value for the Measure Current: April 1, 2023 - March 31, 2024 PCRs entered: 2,817,188 Average Incident Validity Score: 98.67 Regional Reviewer's Conclusion Check one Measurable performance improvement has been documented Measurable performance improvement has not been documented Not sure If "has not" or "not sure": What remedial guidance have you given the State?
 Comments